Mongolian Gerbil Information

 An optimal protein percentage for growing Gerbils seems to be 16%.
 A magnesium or sodium deficiency can cause baldness and convulsions in Gerbils.

-mongolian gerbil Because gerbils naturally occur in dry areas, they are very economical with water.
+mongolian gerbil Because gerbils naturally occur in dry areas, they are very frugal with water.
 Gerbils do not drink much and produce little urine.
 However, they should always have fresh and clean drinking water available.

 Fiber: The fiber content in the diet should not exceed 7%.
 Gerbils need easily digestible energy because they have a fast metabolism.
 This is mainly obtained from seeds.
 Many fibers provide too little energy.